sakshamkaushik-14/Airline-Operations-Dashboard/README.md

 ## Overview

-This project is a **Flight Analytics Dashboard** developed using Streamlit, Plotly, and MySQL, designed to visualize and analyze flight data.
+This project is developed using Streamlit, Plotly, and MySQL and designed to visualize and analyze flight data.
 It consists of two primary components:

 1. **Front-end Application (app.py)**: The Streamlit application provides an intuitive user interface with three main sections accessible via a sidebar:
    - **About the Project**: Brief overview of the dashboard.